TABLE OF CONTENTS

 - What Is the Difference Between an LLC and LLP (and an LP)?

 - Advantages of an LLP Over a Partnership or an LLC

 - Ready to Start Your Limited Liability Partnership?

-You probably don’t need us to tell you that founding a company is a pretty stressful ordeal.
+You probably don’t need us to tell you that founding a company can be challenging.

-With so much to worry about and take care of right from the get-go, it’s no wonder that many entrepreneurs and soon-to-be-business owners choose not to go it alone—instead opting to forge a business partnership with one or more like-minded individuals.
+With so much to take care of right from the get-go, it’s no wonder many entrepreneurs and soon-to-be-business owners choose to partner with 1 or more like-minded individuals.

 What Is a Limited Liability Partnership?

 A limited liability partnership (LLP) is a form of general partnership in which each partner is shielded from liability in cases where another partner is at fault.
 Depending on the state the LLP is registered, members of the partnership usually aren’t liable for the debts of other partners.